quocnho/docker4fullstack/templates/flutter/README.md

-# Flutter Project Template - QUOCNHO Team
+# Flutter Project Template - Docker for FullStack

 This directory contains a template for Flutter projects.